 830 Village C West

 Diana grew up in the foothills of Utah’s gorgeous Wasatch Mountains.
-She deems herself the awkward product of her father’s gnocchi-loving Italian immigrant family, her mother’s Mormon pioneer heritage, and the avid Harry Potter fandoms she spent her youth with online.
+She deems herself the awkward product of her father’s gnocchi-loving Italian immigrant family, and her mother’s Mormon pioneer heritage.
 Before Georgetown, Diana earned a BA and MA in Sociology from Brigham Young University, played violin in an instrumental post-rock band, learned Mandarin living in Taiwan, and researched American religion at the University of Notre Dame.
 She joined Campus Ministry in 2017, supporting Jewish, Muslim, and Dharmic Life before starting her current role as Assistant Director for Interreligious Engagement.